buntine/SwervinMervin/README.md

 ### Playing

-Ensure that you have the pygame llibraries installed, and then:
+Ensure that you have the pygame libraries installed, and then:

 ```
   $ python swervin_mervin/main.py